DCT

 - Parties & Counsel:

-- Core Dispute: Plaintiff alleges that Defendants’ "Supermaxx" flexible toothbrush infringes patents related to composite safety toothbrushes designed for institutional use.
+- Core Dispute: Plaintiff alleges that Defendants’ "Supermaxx" toothbrush infringes two patents related to flexible, composite-material safety toothbrushes designed for use in institutional environments.

 Case Timeline